Deferred Action for Childhood Arrivals: Legal challenges to DACA

 The legality of DACA and its proposed expansions were challenged in court based on a 2014 Fifth Circuit decision that had upheld a similar challenge to the related Deferred Action for Parents of Americans (DAPA).
 But only the expansions were halted under a preliminary injunction.
 Legal experts are divided as to the constitutionality of DACA and one district court has ruled it to be likely illegal.

 One of the challenges against DACA was filed in August 2012 by ten agents from the U.S. Immigration and Customs Enforcement (ICE).
 The plaintiffs claimed that following the new lenient deportation policies established by DACA required them to violate the law.
 Almost a year later, Judge Reed O'Connor from the U.S. District Court for the Northern District of Texas dismissed the lawsuit, ruling that the court lacked jurisdiction to decide on what essentially was a dispute between federal employees and their employer, the U.S. government.
-Nonetheless, in his decision to dismiss the case, the judge reiterated his view that DACA was inherently unlawful.
+Nonetheless, in his decision to dismiss the case, O'Connor reiterated his view that DACA was inherently unlawful.
 The plaintiffs then filed an appeal but the U.S. Court of Appeals for the Fifth Circuit upheld the dismissal on procedural grounds.

 The first challenge against the DACA expansions was filed by Sheriff Joe Arpaio of Maricopa County, Arizona, in November 2014.
 In the lawsuit, Arpaio claimed that DACA and its expansions were "unconstitutional, arbitrary and capricious, and invalid under the Administrative Procedure Act as, in effect, regulations that have been promulgated without the requisite opportunity for public notice and comment."
 The U.S. District Court for the District of Columbia promptly dismissed the lawsuit ruling that Arpaio did not have standing.
 That decision was upheld unanimously by the U.S. Court of Appeals for the District of Columbia Circuit on August 14, 2015.
 Arpaio then asked the U.S. Supreme Court to review the case, but on January 19, 2016, the court denied that request.